neos/fusion-form/Documentation/Tutorials/HoneypotField.md

 # Honeypot fields

 Honeypot fields are invisible but may be filled by bots and help to identify spam.
-In fusion forms they can be implemented by combining an invisible field with an validator that verifies that the field honey was not filled.
+In Fusion Form, they can be implemented by combining an invisible field with a validator that verifies that the field `honey` was not filled.

 ```
 renderer = Neos.Fusion.Form:Runtime.RuntimeForm {